Insulin Resistance Diet: What to Eat & What to Avoid

 6) High-Fiber Food

 According to studies published by NIH(National Institute of Health), fiber works magically to prevent insulin resistance.
-Fiber slows down the breakage of carbohydrates in the body and releases glucose slowly in the body, hence no sugar spikes.
+Fiber slows down the breakage of carbs in the body and releases glucose slowly in the body, hence no sugar spikes.

 7) Limited Carbohydrates